zengersoong/01.112-Machine-Learning/README.md

 ### List of task to fufil for homework 3
 1. Support Vector Machine using tensorflow
-2. Radial Basis Function RBF
+2. Radial Basis Function RBFs
+3. Using kernel function RBF for SVMs
+4. List of classes of kernel functions for SVM
+  1. Polnomial
+  2. RBF
+  3. Sigmoide
-3. Understanding the effects of Gamma and Optimimization Parameter C
+3. Understanding the effects of Gamma and Optimimization Parameter C on SVM.